DiagnosticNetwork/api/source/includes/_partners.md

 }
 ```

 Updating a Partner Customer is normally useful for adjusting metadata stored with the Partner Customer account that can impact their benefits on Diagnostic Network.
 For example, adding or removing closed/private user groups on DN that the Partner Customer is authorized to join.
+You can identify the customer using any of: `PartnerCustomerKey` (our identifier), `PartnerRemoteId` (your identifier), `Email`, or `EmailAlt`.

 When updating a **stub user** Partner Customer that has not yet been linked to a real DN user account, any updated information will be used if and when the user registers to join Diagnostic Network, which can provide a better user experience for your customer.
 For example, if the customer changes their email address on your site, changing it on their Partner Customer record could make it easier for them to join DN later.